This Day In Music: November 16

 November 16, 2010 ~ Country, country-pop singer Carrie Underwood releases her There's A Place For Us single ~ Co-written and recorded by Underwood for the soundtrack of the film The Chronicles Of Narnia (The Voyage Of The Dawn Treader).
 Recorded by several other artists for country-specific releases of the film and soundtrack.
 Nominated for Best Original Song at the Golden Globe Awards, losing out to singer Cher's You Haven't Seen The Last Of Me from the Burlesque soundtrack.
 Underwood's single did not chart on the Billboard Hot 100

-November 16, 2001 ~ Violinist, conductor Jack Rothstein passed away ~ Member of the London Czech Trio.
+November 16, 2001 ~ Violinist, conductor Jack Rothstein passed away in London, UK ~ Member of the London Czech Trio.
 Conducted the Boyd Neel Orchestra, the Northern Sinfonia, the Johann Strauss Orchestra, and the Viennese Orchestra Of London.
 Also known for his work with TV and radio and as a member of the Wombles.
 Played violin on the Beatles-songs I Am The Walrus and Within You Without You ~ Rothstein was born in 1925

 November 16, 2000 ~ Robert Earl Davis Jr, commonly known as hip-hop DJ, rapper DJ Screw, passed away in Houston, Texas, USA ~ Pivotal figure in Southern rap known best for establishing the “chopped and screwed” technique.
 Has released over 350 mixtapes, both as a solo musician and as frontman of the acclaimed collective Screwed Up Click.
 Rediscovered by a wider audience some five years after his death of a codeine overdose, finding a new generation of followers ~ Davis was born in 1971

-November 16, 1989 ~ Jazz singer, pianist Rose Murphy passed away in New York, New York, USA ~ Active since the late 1930s.
+November 16, 1989 ~ Jazz singer, pianist Rose Murphy passed away in New York, New York, USA ~ Active since the late-1930s.
 Dubbed “the chee chee girl” for her unique vocal style, a high pitched voice incorporating scat singing, giggling and percussive sound effects.
 Best known for Busy Line ~ Murphy was born in 1913

-November 16, 1985 ~ Tyrone Lindo, commonly known as grime, hip-hop MC, rapper, singer, songwriter Big Narstie, born in London, UK ~ Member of grime crew N-Double-A. Active as a solo artist since the early 2010s.
+November 16, 1985 ~ Tyrone Lindo, commonly known as grime, hip-hop MC, rapper, singer, songwriter Big Narstie, born in London, UK ~ Member of grime crew N-Double-A. Active as a solo artist since the early-2010s.
 Appeared on songs such as Craig David's 2015 UK top 10 hit When The Bassline Drops and Robbie Williams' 2017 Go Mental.
 Released his full-length BDL Bipolar debut album in 2018

 November 16, 1982 ~ William Scott Fyvie, commonly known as rapper, producer Snak The Ripper, born in New Westminster, Canada ~ Co-founding member of hip-hop collective SDK.
 Member of 100MAD, founded by Fredro Starr and Sticky Fingaz.
 As a solo artist debuted with the album The Ripper released in 2007.
-Has collaborated with artists such as Datsik, Crooked I, the Snowgoons, Ill Bill, Mobb Deep, Onyx, and others
+Has collaborated with artists such as Datsik, Crooked I, the Snowgoons, Ill Bill, Mobb Deep, and Onyx

 November 16, 1980 ~ Overton Vertis Wright, commonly known as R&B, soul, funk, deep soul singer OV Wright passed away in Mobile, Alabama, USA ~ Renowned Southern soul singer known for That's How Strong My Love Is, You're Gonna Make Me Cry, When You Took Your Love From Me, Nucleus Of Soul, A Nickel And A Nail, I Can't Take It and Ace Of Spades ~ Wright was born in 1939

 November 16, 1976 ~ Electronic, alternative dance, synth-pop, indie pop singer, guitarist, songwriter Dan Black, full name Daniel Black, born in London, UK ~ Co-founding member of alternative rock band the Servant from 1998 through 2007.
 Member of Minty.
 Founding member of Massive Ego.
 Guested on recordings by Planet Funk.
-As a solo artist known for songs such as Alone, Yours, his breakthrough single HYPNTZ and perhaps his best-known Symphonies
+As a solo artist known for songs such as Alone, Yours, his breakthrough single HYPNTZ and perhaps his best known Symphonies

 November 16, 1974 ~ Soul, reggae, reggae fusion singer, songwriter Andru Donalds born in Kingston, Jamaica ~ As a solo artist known for the singles Mishale and Save Me Now, both of which charted in several countries in 1994.
 Served as one Enigma's lead vocalists starting in 1999

 November 16, 1972 ~ Alternative rock, post-hardcore, hard rock, pop rock guitarist, singer Daniel P Carter, full name Daniel Philip Carter, born in Reading, UK ~ Member of A, joining the band in 1997 shortly after the release of their How Ace Are Buildings debut album as replacement for original bassist Steve Swindon.
 Present on most of the band's best known including the singles I Love Lake Tahoe, Nothing, Starbucks and Rush Song.
 In the mid-2000s formed the songwriting, production team the Collective with Julian Emery and bandmate Jason Perry, responsible for Matt Willis debut album Don't Let It Go To Waste and McFly's Motion In The Ocean album.
-Carter has also worked with Lucky Nine, Hexes, the Bloodhound Gang, and others
+Carter has also worked with Lucky Nine, Hexes, and the Bloodhound Gang

 November 16, 1964 ~ Jazz singer, pianist, songwriter Diana Krall, full name Diana Jean Krall, born in Nanaimo, Canada ~ Debuted with the 1991 album Stepping Out featuring John Clayton and Jeff Hamilton and has recorded to critical acclaim and commercial succes since.
 Has sold over 15 million records.
 Married singer Elvis Costello in 2003 with whom she has two sons